Can you Relate?

 God Sees You, Momma!
 I have to remind myself of this everyday.

-I am a family woman, who decided to use all the my gifts and talents to raise little souls who are so right for me, but so hard for me, at the same time.
+I am a family woman, who decided to use all of my gifts and talents to raise little souls who are so right for me, but so hard for me, at the same time.
 I love my family so deeply, but I feel trapped and lonely too often.
 I want to keep growing and learning personally, and yet I am left with tiny bits of time in between naps.
 I ache to make big, meaningful contributions, but I feel like taking a shower and putting on makeup is an accomplishment.

 I want to wake up super early, exercise, eat and create super healthy meals, create educational and fun activities for my kids, be actively involved with school, church and community and all the good things.
 Somedays I do it all and somedays I do none.